slawa-loev/survey_backend/README.md

 ## database interaction

-To interact with the GBQ database use the `.env` file (provided seperately by the repository owner to you), in which you can set path to database credentials and formulate SQL-queries.
+To interact with the GBQ database use the `.env` file (provided seperately by the repository owner to you), in which you can set paths (to database credentials, also provided by the repo owner, and data folder) and formulate SQL-queries.

 After you configured the `.env` file to your needs, simply execute `make query` in your terminal.